When I first dove down the bitcoin rabbit hole in 2014, the accepted view was that bitcoin was a 3-legged stool:

 “Yes, I understand your reservations about bitcoin as a currency for daily spending, but it is also store of value and a payment rail.”

 In 2018, bitcoin is increasingly accepted as a store of value, but the other two legs are totally broken.
-The three-legged stool thesis has been debunked.
+The three-legged stool thesis appears to have been debunked.
 Yet bitcoin is surprisingly valuable and stable with only one leg.

 Leg 1 KISS: bitcoin is a digital alternative to gold